matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 4 - Test Design and Analysis/4-1 Error Guessing.md

 ### The Process of Error Guessing
 **Scenario**
 Imagine you are testing a web application's login functionality.
-The application allows users to log in with their username and password to access their account dashboard.
+The application allows users to log in with their username & password to access their account dashboard.

 1. **Identification of Potential Errors**
-* Begin by identifying potential errors or faults that could occur in the login functionality based on your experience and knowledge of common issues in authentication systems.
+* Begin by identifying potential errors or faults that could occur in the login functionality based on your experience & knowledge of common issues in authentication systems.

 * Some potential errors might include:
   * Invalid username/password combination